Public Payment Infrastructure in Europe should become a reality

 Imagine if, back in the early 2000s, Europe had made a different choice.
 Instead of encouraging integration through regulation alone, we had built a Public Payment Infrastructure in Europe, a truly public scheme.
 We dared to publicly admit that how money moved was an important matter for Europeans.
 We could advocate for a shared payment backbone, governed collectively, designed to serve everyone.

-Imagining this past that never was isn’t nostalgia, more a thought-provoking exercise.
+Imagining this past that never was isn’t about nostalgia, but more a thought-provoking exercise.
 Because the question isn’t just why we didn’t do it, but what that decision reveals about how we see payments today in Europe.

 What if payments weren’t a competitive product, but a civic utility like electricity or rail?